ShallowLone/ShallowLone/README.md

 - 👋 Hi, I’m @ShallowLone.
 - Currently, I am studying for a Bachelor's degree in Intelligent Technology at City University of Macau
-- I’m interested in DnB.
+- I’m interested in DnB .
 - I’m currently learning Python and Web Design.
 - 📫 Contect me with Shallowlone@outlook.com